 - 1. ICANN's remit is to take care of the technical coordination of the Internet's domain name and addressing system (DNS) in the global public interest.
 By means of a multistakeholder, private sector led, bottom-up policy development model for DNS technical coordination it has shown to flexibly meet the changing needs of the Internet and of the Internet community. - 2.
 When technical and non-technical issues and outcomes concern matters of public policy, it is the role of the Governmental Advisory Committee (GAC) to provide advice on the activities of ICANN as they relate to concerns of governments.
 ICANN's Bylaws specifically entrust this to national governments, while other stakeholders, such as the At-Large Committee can give advice on ICANN's activities and policy.
 The GAC is not a decision making body, but has an important advisory task on matters where there may be an interaction between ICANN's policies and various laws and international agreements and public policy objectives. - 3.
 ICANN is a unique bottom-up multi-stakeholder model that came into life by means of a mandate from the United States government to improve the technical management of Internet names and addresses.
 It developed and became an institution that aims to serve the global public interest.
 Over the past years, ICANN has increased dramatically in size mostly due to the introduction of new generic top-level domains (gTLDs).
 It has grown and matured over time and expanded its areas of activities. - 4.
 ICANN's development has an impact on the scope and meaning of 'serving the global public interest'.
-Is it in the interest of the internet community to block sensitive and problematic strings?
+Is it in the interest of the Internet community to block sensitive and problematic strings?
 Who has the right to own or should be entitled to exploit a TLD in case of multiple competing applicants and in whose interest?
 Is there a risk of making decisions presently that prejudice future developments taking into account all competing interests?
 Under what circumstances do community applicants prevail over other applicants?
 And what WHOIS information should or should not be publicly available?
 ICANN has to determine what it means to operate in the public interest with regard to an increasing variety of issues.
-And also
+And also taking into account that the public interest may evolve and change over time.
+There are meets three times a year in conjunction with ICANN meetings, where it discusses issues with the ICANN Board and other ICANN Supporting Organisations, Advisory Committees, and receives updates on process and policy from ICANN staff.
+Membership of the GAC is open to all national governments and distinct economies as recognised in international fora.
+Multinational governmental organisations and treaty organisations may join the GAC as observers.
+Currently, the GAC is regularly attended by approximately 50 national governments, distinct economies, and global organisations such as the ITU, UNESCO, the World Intellectual Property Organisation (WIPO), INTERPOL and regional organisations such as the OECD, Asia Pacific Forum, and Council of Europe".
+See: ICANN, 'About the GAC' https://gacweb.icann.org/display/gacweb/About+The+GAC accessed 17 April 2014

-"The GAC's key role is to provide advice to ICANN on issues of public policy, and especially where there may be an interaction between ICANN's activities or policies and national laws or international agreements.
-The GAC usually meets three times a year in conjunction with ICANN meetings, where it discusses issues with the ICANN Board and other ICANN Supporting Organisations, Advisory Committees, and receives updates on process and policy from ICANN staff.
-Membership of the GAC is open to all national governments and distinct economies as recognised in
+&lt;sup>3 "The GAC's key role is to provide advice to ICANN on issues of public policy, and especially where there may be an interaction between ICANN's activities or policies and national laws or international agreements.
+The GAC usually meets three times a year in conjunction with ICANN meetings, where it discusses issues with the ICANN Board and